ReviewMyContract.aiReview My Contract

 StateLOI Enforceability StandardGood Faith DutyKey Authority

-New YorkIntent-to-be-bound test (4 Tribune factors)Implied in express good faith obligation*Tribune Co.* (2d Cir.
-1987); *Adjustrite Systems* (2d Cir.
+New YorkIntent-to-be-bound test (4 Tribune factors)Implied in express good faith obligationTribune Co.
+(S.D.N.Y.
+1987); Adjustrite Systems (2d Cir.
 1998)

-WashingtonStrict enforcement of non-binding termsGood faith duty enforceable*Keystone Land & Dev.
+WashingtonStrict enforcement of non-binding termsGood faith duty enforceableKeystone Land & Dev.
 Co. v.
-Xerox Corp.* (9th Cir.
+Xerox Corp.
+(9th Cir.
 2004)

 Delaware: The Preferred Governing Law.
 Delaware is the most popular governing law choice for M&A LOIs for three reasons: (1) Delaware's Court of Chancery has deep expertise in commercial transactions and a predictable body of case law; (2) Delaware generally enforces clear non-binding language, giving parties certainty that their non-binding LOI provisions will be treated as such; and (3) where binding obligations (like exclusivity) are clearly stated, Delaware courts enforce them efficiently. *SIGA Technologies v.
 PharmAthene* (Del.
-Ch.
-2011) demonstrates that Delaware will enforce a binding duty to negotiate in good faith where the LOI expressly creates that obligation — with damages that can reach the full value of the deal.
+2013) demonstrates that Delaware will enforce a binding duty to negotiate in good faith where the LOI expressly creates that obligation — with damages that can reach the full value of the deal.

 New York: The Four-Factor Test.
 New York courts apply the four-factor *Tribune Co.* test with rigor.
 Sophisticated commercial parties who include clear non-binding language generally prevail in New York courts — the courts recognize that experienced parties know how to make something binding if they choose to.
 Where a party alleges the LOI is binding despite non-binding language, New York courts examine whether the party's conduct was inconsistent with the non-binding characterization.